 Hiring-wise, it appears that Canadian venture capital (VC) firms have been making progress on the diversity, equity, and inclusion (DEI) front.
-Women and visible minorities make up at least 50 percent of fresh hires at VC firms, according to BDC Capital’s first national DEI reporting survey.
+Women and visible minorities make up at least 50 percent of fresh hires at half of VC firms, according to BDC Capital’s first national DEI reporting survey.

 The report’s findings are even more encouraging on the career advancement side of the equation—women and visible minorities account for at least half of promotions at 72 percent and 53 percent of Canadian VCs who provided answers, respectively.

 Despite this progress, data collected indicates that Canadian investors are also struggling to retain women and visible minorities.

 However, despite this progress, the report indicates that Canadian investors are also struggling to retain women and visible minorities.

 Forty-eight percent of VC fund general partners (GPs) surveyed by BDC Capital reported that at least half of their employee departures were women, while 38 percent said that at least half of their departures were visible minorities.

 In a post announcing these metrics, Alison Nankivell, BDC Capital’s senior vice president of fund investments and global scaling, noted that “the elevated level of diverse employee departures is likely a symptom of current competition in the labour market.”

 But Nankivell also offered another possible explanation: “Some GPs may also be having trouble creating inclusive cultures that offer diverse employees a sense of belonging and paths to promotion.”

 BDC Capital first unveiled its DEI reporting template for Canadian GPs in February 2022 in a push to create a benchmark of data and take stock of the state of DEI in the Canadian VC ecosystem.
 As Canada’s largest and most active VC investor, Nankivell noted that BDC Capital’s portfolio “can, to some extent, serve as a proxy for the industry.”